NicklasVraa/LiX/readme.md

 ---
 ## 4. Plans <a name="plans"></a>
-- Further simplify table syntax.
+- Further simplify table syntax and add more types.
 - Create syntax highlighter for VSCode.
-- Automatically add file extension for `\add{file}`.